1. Work gets sidelined

 12. Dribbling out money

 The NCAA distributes a portion of the proceeds from the tournament back to the schools providing the teams and talent.
+The distribution is based on how many March Madness games its members play before the final.

 13. Coaches with the most